StefFrustagli/narcissism-sources/TESTING.md

 ## Validator Testing

 ### HTML
+All the HTML files were checked with [W3C Markup Validation Service](https://validator.w3.org/) and  errors identified addressed.

+Exclusions:
+Some errors involving Django elements, such as Summernote features, were excluded.
+These errors were acknowledged but not modified as they are integral to the correct functionality of the website.

 ### CSS

+CSS files were checked with [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator.html.en) with no errors.

 ### JavaScript
+JS files were checked with [JSHint](https://jshint.com/) with no errors.

 ### Python
 [CI Python Linter](https://pep8ci.herokuapp.com/#) was used to validate the Python code.
 All the errors highlighted were fixed.